 My top tips for an itchy scalp

-may feel all the same, but the causes can vary greatly, from sensitivity of the scalp to an oil to head lice infestations.
+Itching may feel all the same, but the causes can vary greatly, from the sensitivity of the scalp to oil to head lice infestations.
 Knowing what is causing your itch means you know the best way to treat it in the fastest time.
-There are specific products to be used on fungal infections such as ring worm and dandruff, bacterial infections such as folliculitis and infestations such as head lice and mites.
+There are specific products to be used on fungal infections such as ringworm and dandruff, bacterial infections such as folliculitis and infestations such as head lice and mites.
 Using the right product and treatment plan is paramount to treating the itch fast and preventing any further effects.

 If you have suffered from an itchy scalp in the past and have figured out the cause, it’s simple logic to avoid that in the future.
 If you are prone to a sensitive scalp there are a few things that you should consider avoiding as it can lead it irritation, such as oils or heavy hair dressings and perfumed shampoos and conditioners.
 If a product doesn’t say hypoallergenic on it, even if it is organic and “natural” it can still cause irritation if you are prone to allergies.

 The more your scratch an itch, the more inflamed and irritated the skin becomes and the itchier it remains.
 The “itch-scratch cycle” can exaggerate a relatively simple and treatable condition into a serious infection that, if left untreated, can result in scarring and hair loss.
 Nobody should lose hair over an itch!